-- 1. No advancement on the salary schedule shall be made until the appropriate documentation (certification, degree, official transcripts, and experience verification) is registered in Human Resources. - 2.
-Any returning employee planning on advancement for the ensuing school year must: - a.
-Have all necessary course credit or experience completed on or before October 1 each year for advancement credit for that school year, and
+1. No advancement on the salary schedule shall be made until the appropriate documentation (certification, degree, official transcripts, and experience verification) is registered in Human Resources.

-- b.
+- 2. Any returning employee planning on advancement for the ensuing school year must: - a.
+Have all necessary course credit or experience completed on or before October 1 each year for advancement credit for that school year, and - b.
 Have appropriate documentation submitted to human resources prior to November 1 each year for advancement credit for that school year.
 Salary advancement shall not be credited any later than November 1 of the fiscal school year, unless the employee can produce evidence that the circumstances were beyond his/her control. - 3.
 All new hires must have appropriate documentation of all course credit, including clock hours, and experience registered in Human Resources within ninety (90) calendar days of their first day of work in order for the credit and/or experience to be applicable to the current year salary, unless the employee can produce evidence that the absence of the documentation is beyond his/her control.
 Documentation received after the cutoff date will be applicable for the following school year in accordance with the terms and conditions of the applicable collective bargaining agreement. - 4.
-Advancement shall further be in accordance with criteria established by the State Law, WAC and in the annual SPI reporting guidelines for the S-275 report as were in effect for the 2017-18 school year.
+Advancement shall further be in accordance with the criteria defined in subsection C above.